|

 on fire.

-that do not "restrict" the meaning of the sentence.
-More specifically,
+elements that do not "restrict" the meaning of the sentence.
+More specifically, they

 generally do not change the meaning of the subject: